hibakhatib/CS396AL/README.md

 ### CS396AL

-For assignment 7, we created 3D bodies.
-In accordance to assignment details, all joints contain motors and every pair of neurons contains synpases.
+for assignment 8, I evolved my random 3D creature from A7.
+Limbs and sensors are randomly removed based on randomly generated values.
+Weights are also randomly changed.
+All joints contain motors and every pair of neurons contains synapses.

 There is a motor for every joint but sensors are added randomly with a 50/50 chance for each link upon creation.
 I basically 'flipped' a coin to decide the body's fate.
 The blue indicates that the link does not contain sensors while the green indicates that the link does contain a sensor.

-After cloning this repo, run the command "python search.py" in your terminal to see a new body.
+After cloning this repo, run the command "python search.py" in your terminal.
+The evolution runs and at the end of it, the computer waits for user to hit the enter key in order to show the first robot and then the evolved robot.
-Run the command everytime you wish to view a new body.
-All bodies should have a main torso or abdomen with a series of limbs which act as legs.

 At the joints which connected the limb to the torso, the joint axis was both in the x direction and z direction.
 By having joints that are up/down and left/right, we are able to emulate hinge joints, like elbows or knees, and allows the body to move in a smoother way.

-A brief video of the expected behavior can be found here: https://youtu.be/Qu6ia1WaUcQ
+A brief video of the expected behavior can be found here:

-The clip shows the initial generation of random sized boxes at random positions, often overlapping and crowding.
-Eventually I repurposed old my hexapod to create a cleaner body with a random number of legs at positions which don't overlap.
+5 fitness curves:

 The diagram below (attempts to) explain how brains and bodies are generated in this morphospace, with basic recursion as demonstrated in lecture: